celes128/image-quantization/README.md

 **Pro tip!** If you're on Windows you can use MS Paint to convert your images to PNG.

 # What is this program?
-This Go program transforms an image by applying the Bayer dithering algorithm. (https://en.wikipedia.org/wiki/Ordered_dithering)
+This program transforms an image by applying the Bayer dithering algorithm. (https://en.wikipedia.org/wiki/Ordered_dithering)

 # How do I run this program?
 Type this following line in your console.